amit11ki/DynamicZeroShotVision/README.md

 - Performance may vary based on GPU/CPU.
 - Resize dimensions for detection: **320x320**.
-- Supports both COCO and custom classes.
+- Supports only custom classes.

 ---